meroton/git-toprepo/README.md

 `git toprepo git fetch URL REF && git cherry-pick FETCH_HEAD`.
 This is useful when copying commands straight from code review systems like Gerrit, GitHub or GitLab.

+#### git toprepo fetch
+`git toprepo fetch` is basically a replacement of
+`git fetch && git toprepo recombine`.

+`git toprepo fetch REMOTE REF` will fetch the ref into `refs/namespaces/NAME/refs/...` and then expand it into a suitable place in the history of HEAD.
+This process will fail if a submodule commit is fetched but there is no ancestor that have been expanded into a monocommit.

+#### git toprepo push
+`git toprepo push` splits the commits and runs `git push` towards each needed remote repository.
+If the monocommit spans multiple repositories, git-toprepo adds the push option `topic=` according to the `Topic:` written in the commit message footer.

+When amending a commit, the committer date changes, but the content to be pushed might stay the same for some target repositories.
+To avoid pushing commits where only the committer date has changed, git-toprepo tries to reuse previously pushed commits that contain the same content.
+Unfortunately, this also means that Gerrit complains when pushing an old patch-set again.

+#### Branch tracking
+Because git-toprepo needs to expand the commits after the fetch into monocommits, `git pull` does not work.
+Plese use `git toprepo fetch` followed by `git rebase` or `git merge` instead.

+git-toprepo sets the git config `checkout.guess=false` to avoid accidental branch tracking `git checkout <branch>`, use
+`git checkout -b <branch> origin/<branch>` instead.
+All other `git checkout` usage works as for a normal git repository.
+(Git's guess is that you want to track the non-expanded topcommits, not having a monorepo anymore.)

+#### git submodule
+The git-toprepo configuration might state that some submodules should not be expanded.
+In those cases, use `git submodule` as you would normally do.

 ## Documentation and presentations